Read with BonusRead with Bonus

 "Thank you, Maeve," I replied, grateful for her guidance.

 The morning wore on.
-The sun climbed higher in the sky, its rays beating down on the deck.
+The sun climbed higher, its rays beating down on the deck.
 Sweat trickled down my back, and I paused to wipe my brow with the back of my hand.
-The crew's energy was infectious, and I found myself getting caught up in the rhythm of their movements, the steady hum of activity.
+The crew's energy was infectious, and I found myself caught up in the rhythm of their movements, the steady hum of activity.
 Suddenly, a shout rang out from the crow's nest.

 "Ship on the horizon!"